bilalghanem/fake_flow/README.md

 ***Note: If you need the full corpus, please fill this form: [MultiSourceFake data](https://forms.gle/dajtLs5HeArcxnWK7)***

-The is the code of the system proposed in the paper:
+This is the code of the system proposed in the paper:

 ## FakeFlow: Fake News Detection by Modeling the Flow of Affective Information